Your Zype account's settings allow you to customize Zype according to your specific requirements. These include the following:

 - Consumer Settings

 To set, edit, and view your Zype account settings, follow the steps below.

 On the Zype Admin Dashboard, click the Tools menu at the top, then Settings.

 On the Settings page, there are 11 tabs, with the General Settings tab being the first.
 Here, you can view and edit your account name, domain, and the default setting for the videos that are imported and uploaded to your Video Library.

-On the Monetization tab, you can view and edit your Stripe and Braintree settings (if you are using one or the other, or both) and set the default payment type for subscriptions, purchases and rentals, pass plans, and redemption codes.
+On the Monetization tab, you can view and edit your Stripe, Braintree or Recurly settings (if you are using one or more of these services) and set the default payment type for subscriptions, purchases and rentals, pass plans, and redemption codes.

 If you are using Amazon In-App Purchasing and are publishing your Amazon Fire TV app with your own developer account, you can also set your Amazon In-App Purchasing Shared Key here.